Responsible interview techniques

 Dos and don’ts for media and academics

 Media and academic interviews with former hostages and their family members can force those individuals to relive their trauma.
-However, there are ways you can conduct yourself as the interviewer that can minimize this, and even produce a constructive and positive experience.
+However, there are ways you can conduct yourself as the interviewer that can minimise this, and even produce a constructive and positive experience.
 The following guidelines have been adapted from those produced by the Dart Center for Journalism and Trauma, drawn from Australasian and international research by Dart members, including journalists, journalism researchers and health professionals.

 Above all, be accurate and do not feign compassion, it can’t be faked.
-Offer sincere condolences early and in considerate, supportive terms.
+Offer sincere condolences early and in considerate and supportive terms.
 Use a supportive phrase like “I’m sorry this happened to you” rather than the more abrupt “How do you feel?” or the discordant “I know how you feel” which will immediately lose credibility.

 If someone breaks down, give them time to compose themselves before asking: “Are you ready to go on?”
 Resist filming or photographing individuals in a distressed or emotional state (even readers/ viewers with no connection to tragedies are critical of this clichéd technique).
 Choose powerful, reinforcing images to illustrate the story and the victim’s worth to their family and/or community.

 These stories do not need added sensation – rely on good, solid, factual journalism and a healthy dose of sensitivity.
 Be wary of recycling particular images of individuals, especially graphic ones.
-Also beware of choosing “tragic images” as page or screen icons.
+Also, beware of choosing ‘tragic images’ as page or screen icons.
 Often this will be a family’s last image of a lost loved one and it may not be pleasant.

-Thoroughly check and re-check facts, names, times, places, etc., because such errors are painful to these individuals, families and their colleagues and cause unnecessary stress.
+Thoroughly check and re-check facts, names, times, places, etc, because such errors are painful to these individuals, families and their colleagues and cause unnecessary stress.

 Remember people you speak to in these circumstances are rarely media-savvy.
-Try to explain the media process and how your story/picture/footage is likely to be used.
+Try to explain the media process and how your story, picture or footage is likely to be used.
 Also explain that it may be reshaped prior to publication, or afterwards, or not used at all.
 Be honest if you know something is likely to run more than once.
 Many will take steps to ensure vulnerable family members such as children or the elderly are informed of, or shielded from, such reports.
 Encourage them to ask questions while you’re there to answer them and to call you if they have a question at a later stage.
 See full text.